 Students are entitled to a free appropriate school education in the "least restrictive environment."
-The partner school and Central Nine Career Center provide a variety of special education programs for students identified as having a disability as defined by the Individuals with Disabilities Education Act (IDEA).
+The partner school and Central Nine Career Center work together to ensure appropriate accommodations are provided for students identified as having a disability as defined by the Individuals with Disabilities Education Act (IDEA).

 A student can access special education services only through the proper evaluation and placement procedure.
 Parent involvement in this procedure is required.
 More importantly, the partner school and Central Nine Career Center encourages the parent to be an active participant.
-To inquire about the procedure, a parent should contact their partner school counselor or Central Nine Career Center's Student Services Coordinator.
+To inquire about the procedure, a parent should contact their partner school counselor.

 Students with disabilities who do not qualify for IDEA may be served within the regular education program with an accommodation plan developed through an interactive dialogue between the partner school and Central Nine Career Center, the student and the student's parent(s).

-Parents, who believe their child may have a disability that interferes substantially with the child's ability to function properly in their program, should contact either their - partner school counselor or Central Nine Career Center's Student Services Coordinator at 317-888-4401 x 231.
+Parents/guardians, who believe their child may have a disability that interferes substantially with the child's ability to function properly in their program, should contact either their - partner school counselor or Central Nine Career Center's Student Services Coordinator at 317-888-4401.